ROLES AND RESPONSIBILITIES OF BOARD MEMBERS

 Role of the Foundation's Chair

-The chair is a full partner with the College President and the Vice President.
-The collaboration between these three roles sets up the structure needed for the members of the board to fully participate.
+The Board President is a full partner with the College President and the Vice President.
+The collaboration between these three roles sets up the structure needed for the board members to fully participate.

 - Coordination.
 Touching base regularly with committee chairs to coordinate and monitor committee activities.